@CHEWY

 PM wanted to launch the most basic portion of this project as fast as possible, believing we were leaving conversion money on the table.
 Which does make sense!

-However, I felt strongly most customer what not even see the recommendation in Manage Autoship and retention would remain flat.
+However, I felt strongly most customers would not even see the recommendation on Manage Autoship and retention would remain flat.
 I continued moving the project forward, knowing we’d revisit the issue in later phases.
-My nudges and other ideas were pushed all the way to phase 4, the last phase.
+My nudges and other ideas (moving frequency selection up the funnel) were pushed all the way to phase 4, the last phase.

 Chapter 3